 Most people have seen the movie Jaws but haven’t read the novel that the movie was based on by Peter Benchley.
 If you are a fan of the movie, then I definitely recommend the novel because a lot of stuff was removed for the movie.
 Check out our summary of the novel below and why you should give it a read!

-My professor once said that journalists don’t usually translate to great writers and that is true for Peter Benchley.
+I was once told that journalists don’t usually translate to great writers and that is true for Peter Benchley.
 The way journalists write a story is rigid, factual-based and formulaic.
-They lack the creative freedom of writers and that makes sense because journalism follows strict guidelines.
-In this novel, you can see this firsthand.
+They lack the creative freedom of writers and that makes sense because journalism follows strict guidelines which Benchley seems to do often.

 The story is decent but it lacks character development and it is honestly a weird story.
-It’s about a shark but also has an odd subplot that feels at odd with the whole book.
+It is about a shark but also has an weird subplot that feels at odd with the whole book.
 Benchley wrote the novel after American publishing company Doubleday commissioned him to in 1971.
 They made sure to have it included in many book clubs and it become a huge hit, spending 44 weeks on the bestseller list.

-It is not the greatest writing but it isn’t wholly bad.
+This is not the greatest writing but it is an interesting story nonetheless.
 Benchley did a decent job on his first novel but he was commissioned to write it and that most likely forced the book to be as rigid as it is.
 It won’t change your life but definitely worth checking it out and seeing what the hype was about.
+Happy reading!